 Does Montgomery College still offer public telescope viewing?

-- The outdoor observatory at Montgomery College is currently closed due to mechanical issues with the roof.
-However, the planetarium on the Takoma Park campus is running free spring shows, including “Astrolabes and Timekeeping” on April 5 and “Small Stars, Big Explosions” on May 3.
-Registration is required via UBMe.
+The outdoor observatory at Montgomery College is currently closed due to mechanical issues with the roof.
+However, the planetarium on the Takoma Park campus is running free spring shows through late April, including programs on lunar exploration, dark sky advocacy and the science of meteorites.
+Registration is required via the Montgomery College website.

 Is the NASA Goddard Visitor Center worth visiting with kids interested in astronomy?